kode4food/ale/docstring/lazy.md

 tags: ["concurrency"]
 ---

-Like `delay`, but if the initial forced result is a promise, it will continue to be forced until a non-promise result is capable of being returned.
+Like `delay`, but if the first forced result is a promise, it will continue to be forced until a non-promise result is capable of being returned.

 #### An Example